-Having worked in the media for 15 years – 10 as a journalist and five in Public Relations – I am still staggered at how ineffective many major companies are at dealing with crisis communications situations and defending their reputations at times of stress.
+Having worked in the media for years, I am still staggered at how ineffective many major companies are at dealing with crisis communications situations and defending their reputations at times of stress.

 One of the main failings of companies experiencing a crisis is to take the ‘head down and batten down the hatches’ approach to communicating with their stakeholders when things go wrong.
 The temptation for many firms – and the bigger, listed companies are as guilty of this as any – is to say nothing and hope the situation goes away and becomes tomorrow’s fish and chip wrapping.